 Money In a Child’s Name

-Money in your child’s name belongs to your child.
-You’re only holding the money and investing on their behalf until your child becomes an adult.
-Even if you gave the money to your child to begin with, you can’t take the money back or spend it willy-nilly.
+Money in a child’s name belongs to the child.
+You’re only holding the money and investing on their behalf until the child becomes an adult.
+Even if you gave the money to the child to begin with, you can’t take the money back or spend it willy-nilly.
 You can spend money from the child’s account but it has to be on something that specifically benefits that child.
-Spending the money on their sports uniforms and equipment may be OK but not for general household expenses.
+Spending the money on their after-school programs or sports uniforms and equipment may be OK but not for general household expenses.

-As the custodian, you can decide to invest your child’s money in mutual funds, ETFs, or I Bonds.
-Once your child becomes an adult, your duty as the custodian is over and you must turn over the investments to the child.
+As the custodian, you can decide to invest the child’s money in mutual funds, ETFs, or I Bonds.
+Once the child becomes an adult, your duty as the custodian is over and you must turn over the investments to the child.
 If they decide to blow the money on a Tesla or travel to Antarctica, that’s their prerogative.

-If you’re only thinking of “borrowing” your child’s Social Security Number to buy more I Bonds, and you’ll cash out the bonds for your own spending and investments before they become an adult, don’t.
-When you open an account in the name of your child, you represent to the government you’re giving an irrevocable gift to your child.
-When you cash out the bonds, you represent to the government you’ll spend the money specifically for the child’s benefit.
-Making false statements to the federal government is a crime and can be prosecuted.
+If you’re only thinking of “borrowing” a child’s Social Security Number to buy more I Bonds, and you’ll cash out the bonds for your own spending and investments before they become an adult, don’t.
+When you open an account in the name of a child, you represent to the government you’re giving an irrevocable gift to the child.
+When you cash out the bonds, you represent to the Treasury department you’ll spend the money specifically for the child’s benefit.
+Making false statements to the federal government is a crime.

 Money in a child’s name has some tax benefits, which we’ll discuss in a later section.
-The requirements to give the money to the child without strings and the restrictions on how you can use the money come along with the tax benefits.
-If, God forbid, you file a tax return on behalf of your child to claim the tax benefits pertaining to the child receiving interest from the bonds when you only take the money back to yourself, you’ll engage in tax fraud, which will get you into more trouble.
+If God forbid, you file a tax return on behalf of the child to claim the tax benefits pertaining to the child receiving interest from the bonds when you only take the money back to yourself, you’ll engage in tax fraud, which will get you into more trouble.

 529 Plan Is Better for College

-If you intend to use the money for your child’s college expenses, it’s probably better to put the money in a 529 plan than a custodial account.
+If you intend to use the money for the child’s college expenses, it’s probably better to put the money in a 529 plan than a custodial account.
 Depending on where you live, you may get a state tax deduction or credit for contributing to a 529 plan.
-Earnings in a 529 plan are tax-free when the money is distributed for qualified college expenses whereas earnings in a custodial account are taxable.
+Earnings in a 529 plan are tax-free when the money is distributed for qualified higher education expenses whereas earnings in a custodial account are taxable.

-When the I Bonds are in the child’s name, the interest is still taxable even if the bonds are cashed out for their college expenses.
-When the I Bonds are in a parent’s name, it’s possible that the interest is tax-free when they’re used for a child’s qualified college expenses.
+When the I Bonds are in a child’s name, the interest is still taxable even if the bonds are cashed out for qualified education expenses.
+When the I Bonds are in a parent’s name, it’s possible that the interest is tax-free when they’re used for a child’s qualified higher education expenses.
 However, many high-income parents don’t meet the qualifying income limit to make it tax-free.
 See Cash Out I Bonds Tax Free For College Expenses Or 529 Plan.

-If your child is still young, money in a 529 plan can be invested in stocks for possibly better returns whereas I Bonds at current rates only match inflation.
-When your child is ready to go to college, money in a 529 plan is also treated more favorably in financial aid considerations than money in a custodial account.
+If the child is still young, money in a 529 plan can be invested in stocks for possibly better returns whereas I Bonds at current rates only match the rate of inflation.
+When the child is ready to go to college, money in a 529 plan is also treated more favorably in financial aid considerations than money in a custodial account.

 Kiddie Tax

-If the money isn’t for college expenses but for some other expenses specifically for the child, there are some limited tax benefits to put the money under your child’s name as opposed to keeping it in your own name.
+If the money isn’t for college expenses but for some other expenses specifically for the child, there are some limited tax benefits in putting the money under the child’s name as opposed to keeping it in your own name.

-When you cash out I Bonds under your child’s name (either to transfer to a custodial account elsewhere or to spend specifically for their benefit), the accumulated interest is taxable to your child.
-The first $1,100 in interest income covered by the child’s standard deduction is tax-free.
+When you cash out I Bonds under the child’s name (either to transfer to a custodial account elsewhere or to spend specifically for their benefit), the accumulated interest is taxable to the child.
+The first $1,100 in interest income is tax-free because it’s covered by the child’s standard deduction.
 The tax on the next $1,100 is at the child’s tax rate, which starts at 10% when they have no other income.
 The tax on interest income above $2,200 is at your tax rate, which would be the same had you kept the money in your own name.

-So the tax benefit of putting money in your child’s name is limited to the first $2,200 in investment income.
-Your child pays a blended 5% on $2,200 versus you pay at your marginal tax rate.
-You need to file a tax return on behalf of your child to realize the tax savings.
+So the federal income tax benefit of putting money in a child’s name is limited to the first $2,200 in investment income.
+The child pays a blended 5% on $2,200 versus you pay at your marginal tax rate.
+You need to file a tax return on behalf of the child to realize the tax savings.
 The child’s tax return is relatively simple when they don’t have other income.
 Downloaded tax software offers five federal e-files for this purpose.

 Gift Tax Form 709

-Both contributing to a 529 plan for your child and buying I Bonds in their name count as gifts to your child.
-There’s an annual gift tax exclusion amount, which is $15,000 in 2021 and 16,000 in 2022.
+Both contributing to a 529 plan for the child and buying I Bonds in their name count as gifts to the child.
+There’s an annual gift tax exclusion amount, which is $16,000 in 2022 and 17,000 in 2023.
 If the total gifts during the year from one specific giver to one specific recipient go above this gift tax exclusion amount, you’re required to file a gift tax return on IRS Form 709.

 If you’re bumping against the annual gift tax exclusion amount between contributing to their 529 plan and buying I Bonds in their name and you’d like to avoid filing the gift tax return, consider splitting it up between two parents.
 Have one parent contribute to the 529 plan and have the other parent buy I Bonds.